Fellow-Consulting-AG/docapp-docs/docs/en/docbits/e-mail.md

 date: "2021-10-25"
 description: Learn how to import documents from your email inbox automatically with Docbits (DOC²).
 Follow these simple steps to streamline your document management process.
 tags:
-  - email import
+  - Email Import
-  - document management
+  - Document Management
   - Docbits (DOC²)
 ---